pvasek/kudu-wiki/Home.md

 * [Publishing a website with Git](https://www.windowsazure.com/en-us/develop/nodejs/common-tasks/publishing-with-git/) (official documentation ftom windowsazure.com)
 * [[Customizing Deployments]]: choosing which folder or project to deploy to the web site
 * [[Deployment branch]]: choosing the branch that gets deployed when you push
+* [[Settings and connection strings]]: how to modify the values when the app is deployed
 * [[Accessing files via FTP]]

 ### Understanding Kudu